Install pyspextools

 Before you install

-From pyspextools version 0.5.0, you need a Python 3 environment to install pyspextools.
-We recommend to install the pyspextools module in a virtual environment like conda to manage the dependencies.
-To do so, create your own conda environment first (See this tutorial).
-In the example below, we create the conda environment spex assuming you already have installed conda successfully.
-The commands below create a new conda environment and activate it in your shell:
+To do so, create your own mamba environment first.
+In the example below, we create a mamba environment spex assuming you already have installed mamba successfully.
+The commands below create a new mamba environment and activate it in your shell (you can replace mamba with conda if you have anaconda installed):

-linux:~> conda activate spex
+linux:~> mamba activate spex

 (spex) linux:~>

-Install pyspextools through Anaconda
+Install pyspextools through Mamba in other environments

-(spex) user@linux:~> conda install -c spexxray pyspextools
+(spex) user@linux:~> mamba install -c spexxray pyspextools

 It downloads pyspextools from the spexxray channel at Anaconda.